 Four positions, early June–late July 2018

 Works closely with the Head of Costumes and costume designers.
 Assists with costume construction, fittings, obtaining costume pieces, shoe painting, repairs, and dressing for 4 mainstage shows and smaller events.
 Helps with costume inventory and labeling.
 Takes notes during tech and opening nights and participates in run crew.
-Design opportunities may also be available by agreement for the Mozart scenes program.
-These interns work closely with Cynthia Albert, Head of Costumes at University of Pittsburgh.
+Design opportunities may also be available by agreement for the Young Artist scenes programs.

 Four positions, mid June–late July 2018